lab2view/laravel-repository-generator/README.md

 ## Usage

-First, generate your repositories class from eloquent models in Models folder.
+Generate repository classes from Eloquent models in the Models folder:

  ```bash
  php artisan make:repositories
  ```

-And finally, use the repository in the controller:
+Use the generated repository in the controller:

 ```php
 <?php namespace App\Http\Controllers;